18F/join.tts.gsa.gov/pages/positions/pif-outreach-and-marketing-lead.md

 To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.
 Specialized experience is:

--Ability to plans and executes marketing focused events -Experience crafting storytelling copy including online media, video and print materials used for the purpose of advertising or marketing
+- Ability to plans and executes marketing focused events
+- Experience crafting storytelling copy including online media, video and print materials used for the purpose of advertising or marketing
--Using varying marketing tools and techniques tailored to each audience to communicate and tell stories -Managing a variety of relationships, such as internal, stakeholders, clients, or users -Exhibiting strong program management skills; able to manage and execute on multiple projects simultaneously.
+- Using varying marketing tools and techniques tailored to each audience to communicate and tell stories
+- Managing a variety of relationships, such as internal, stakeholders, clients, or users
+- Exhibiting strong program management skills; able to manage and execute on multiple projects simultaneously.

 For each job on your resume, provide: